test-annelise/parsely_raw_data/README.rst

 * `bigquery.py`: Write event data to a Google BigQuery table

-This repository also contains a Thrift-based abstraction over a Parse.ly event called `LogLine`.
+This repository also contains a Thrift-based abstraction over a Parse.ly event called `Event`.
 This class is used to standardize the format of events passed around between various services.